AJ55P/WeatherApp/README.md

 ### Website Features !

-1. Receive the Current Weather for a chosen location
+1. Receive the Current Weather for a chosen location.
 2. Use Leaflet interactive map to look up weather anywhere on the four continents!
-3. Consume openweathermap api for current weather data.
+3. Consume openweathermap api for a city's current weather data.
 4. Nunjucks.js template rendered html and feed it to the client.
-5. Implement api calling limiter middleware "express-rate-limit" to regulate the usage of public api.
+5. Implement api calling limiter middleware "express-rate-limit" to regulate the usage of a public api and I set it at a global limit of 30 calls per hour.

 ---